PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSV/ShinyHunt-AreaZeroPlatform.md

 ## Program Description

-This program will shiny hunt the specific platform detailed in this video: https://youtu.be/5NeLVaE7t8c?t=274
+This program will shiny hunt on the specific platform detailed in this video: https://youtu.be/5NeLVaE7t8c?t=274

 While that video is focused on the idling the ghost exploit for Flutter Mane, the same platform can be used to shiny hunt almost everything else there.